bbauska/thom/README.md

 -- Crazy Alert!
 Did Trump just say going to Epstein's island is a "privilege?"

-Forwarded this email?
-Subscribe here for more

-The Hartmann Report is a reader-supported publication where all weekday articles are free and available to everyone.
-Please support my work to rescue democracy and save our planet by becoming a paid subscriber today and gain additional benefits

-Upgrade to paid
-The Coming Republican Depression: How the GOP Turned America Into a Powder Keg, and Is About to Light the Match

 Housing bubbles, financial scams, and political sabotage are converging into a historic, preventable disaster.

-epublicans may be fixing to crash the economy again — Republican presidents oversaw 10 of the last 11 recessions and the Republican Great Depression — and they’re doing it to satisfy the greed of the billionaires they serve.
+Republicans may be fixing to crash the economy again — Republican presidents oversaw 10 of the last 11 recessions and the Republican Great Depression — and they’re doing it to satisfy the greed of the billionaires they serve.